eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-02_is-sbd-a-good-investment-now.md

 - - -

-This page is synchronized from the post: [Is SBD a good investment now?](https://steemit.com/@deanliu/is-sbd-a-good-investment-now)
+This page is synchronized from the post: ['Is SBD a good investment now?'](https://steemit.com/@deanliu/is-sbd-a-good-investment-now)